santiagoNieva/country_ip_firewall_DO/README.md

 The list are saved into a pickle file.
 If there is no old list, it will create the first one.)

+## REFRESH_FIREWALL
+For this to work you should change the values on envs.py with your own token and ID The Firewall API admits only 1000 ip blocks per request, so the code will send more than one request if needed.